At a Glance

 Responsibilities

-- Act as key point of contact for the CDO communications function.
+- Act as the key point of contact for the CDO communications function.

-- Ensure meetings are arranged with the right people at the right time to progress priorities.
+- Ensure meetings are scheduled with the right people at the right time to progress priorities.

-- Support the Communications Business Partner in providing strategic communication advice to leaders across CDO and in developing their engagement skills.
+- Support the Communications Business Partner with strategic communication advice to leaders across the CDO.

 - Create engaging content for a range of communication channels.

-- Lead on logistics and coordination of events, learning sessions, and Town Halls.
+- Lead on the logistics and coordination of events, learning sessions and Town Halls.

-- Produce and manage virtual events on MS Teams and MS Teams Town Hall (previously MS Teams Live).
+- Produce and manage virtual events on MS Teams and MS Teams Town Hall.

-- Support the delivery of internal communication content, ensuring products are delivered to a high quality.
+- Support the delivery of internal communication content, ensuring high quality outcomes.

-- Align CDO communication to key change programmes and delivery milestones and ensure effective planning.
+- Align CDO communication with key change programmes and delivery milestones, ensuring effective planning.

 - Analyse and segment internal audiences to target communication effectively.